 In addition to active immunisation, in which the body itself has to form antibodies, passive immunisation is also available, which differs fundamentally from active immunisation.
 No healthy people are vaccinated, but those who are already ill are vaccinated.
 This makes sense because it can happen that the human organism needs help to defend itself against a pathogen.
-Then the appropriate antibodies (="defensive weapons") are injected.
-These then help him to fight the pathogen and defeat the disease.
-The big difference to active immunisation is that no pathogens are injected, but antibodies are injected into patients who are already ill and not healthy.
+Then the appropriate antibodies (="defense weapons") are injected.
+These then help it to fight off the pathogen and defeat the disease.
+The big difference to active immunisation is that no pathogens, but antibodies are injected into patients who are already ill and not healthy.

 Interestingly, passive immunisation also takes place naturally in nature.
 Un- and newborn babies are usually unable to produce antibodies themselves or only very slowly.
 In order to protect the children, the mother passes antibodies on to the child via the umbilical cord (before birth) and via the mother's milk (after birth).
 Humans have thus also "copied" the principle of passive immunisation from nature.

 Based on our example, imagine the scenario that the city is in danger of being overrun by the evildoers.
 In order to support the law enforcement officers, they will then give you the right tools to fight the attackers.